Kobe child murders: Jun Hase

-Just before 14:00 on 24 May, while walking a street of Tomogaoka, Azuma encountered 11-year-old Jun Hase, a special education pupil at Tainohata Elementary School, where Azuma had attended primary education.
-Hase was lured to Tank Mountain in Taihata, claiming he would show Hase a turtle.
-Azuma overpowered him and fatally strangled Hase using the strings of the boy's shoelaces.
-He then stole a hacksaw and padlock from a nearby co-op supermarket, and broke into an empty TV signal relay station on the mountain, in which he hid Hase's body.
+Just before 14:00 on 24 May 1997, while walking a street of Tomogaoka, Azuma encountered eleven-year-old Jun Hase, a special education pupil at Tainohata Elementary School, where Azuma had attended primary education.
+Hase was lured to Tank Mountain in Taihata, where Azuma claimed that he would show Hase a turtle.
+There, Azuma overpowered Hase and fatally strangled him with the boy's own shoelaces.
+He stole a hacksaw and padlock from a nearby co-op supermarket, then broke into an empty television relay station on the mountain in which he hid Hase's body.
 Hase was reported missing by his family the same evening.

 On 25 May, Azuma returned to the station, where he beheaded Hase's body between 13:00 and 15:00.
-He further mutilated Hase's head by stabbing out both eyes, cutting into Hase's cheeks, and unsuccessfully attempting to cut out his tongue.
-Azuma took the head and left Hase's body inside the building.
-Azuma first hid Hase's head in a hole near Irikakunoike pond, but he brought the head home on 26 May.
-There was a widespread search for Hase by this point through Hyōgo Prefectural Police, the Kobe Fire Department, and Tainohata Elementary School's PTA, due to which Azuma assumed that he would soon be caught and believed that leaving a human head in a public place would draw attention away from him.
-He chose his junior high school for the location, since he thought it would implicate the school staff in the killing.
+He further mutilated Hase's head by stabbing out both eyes, cutting into both cheeks and unsuccessfully attempting to cut out the tongue.
+Azuma took the head and left Hase's body inside the station.
+He first hid the head in a hole near Irikakunoike pond, then brought the head to his home on 26 May.
+There was a widespread search for Hase by this point through Hyōgo Prefectural Police, the Kobe Fire Department and Tainohata Elementary School's PTA, due to which Azuma assumed that he would soon be caught and believed that leaving the head in a public place would draw attention away from him.
+He chose his junior high school for the location, since he thought it would implicate school staff in the killing.

-In the morning of 27 May 1997, at around 2:00, Azuma snuck out of his room through a window and drove to Tomogaoka Junior High School with his bicycle, carrying Hase's head in a plastic bag in the bike's satchel.
-He tried to place the head on the outer wall, but it fell down, after which Azuma left the head in front of the gate, stuffing a handwritten note into Hase's mouth, taking care to have the signature of the letter visible.
+In the morning of 27 May, at around 2:00, Azuma snuck out of his room through a window and drove to Tomogaoka Junior High School with his bicycle, carrying Hase's head in a plastic bag inside the bike's satchel.
+He tried to place the head on the outer wall, but it fell down, after which Azuma left the head in front of the main gate.
+Before leaving, Azuma stuffed a handwritten note into Hase's mouth, taking care to have the signature of the letter visible.
 He returned home after watching the head for six to seven minutes.